 Whatever your reason to sell your HDB flat up on the resale market, you want to make sure you’ve dotted all the i’s and crossed all the t’s.

-We’ll guide you through all the requirements you need to tick off, from the very start of the HDB resale process to the official completion of the sale.
+If you are looking to sell your HDB flat in 2022, we’ll guide you through all the requirements you need to tick off, from the very start of the HDB resale process to the official completion of the sale.

 Visit the HDB resale portal to check whether you’re eligible to sell your HDB.
 This typically takes about 2 weeks to process.
 You’ll receive the confirmation letter directly at the HDB flat in question.